Markina

 Hermitage of San Miguel de Arretxinaga

-This beautiful chapel was built on the site of an ancient temple that was demolished in the 18th century.
-It has a hexagonal floor plan with a polyhedral roof on the same sides.
-The most representative of the temple are the three rocks that are inside, which are attached to each other simulating a small chapel.
+This beautiful chapel was built in the 18th century on the site of an ancient ruined temple.
+It has a hexagonal floor plan with a polyhedral roof.
+The most unique feature of the temple is the three large rocks found inside, which support each other, creating a natural structure over the altar.